emqx/emqx-sn/README.md

   * Gateway id in ADVERTISE message.
 - mqtt.sn.enable_stats
   * To control whether write statistics data into ETS table for dashbord to read.
+- mqtt.sn.enable_qos3
+  * To control whether accept and process the received publish message with qos=-1.
 - mqtt.sn.predefined.topic.N
   * The pre-defined topic name corresponding to the pre-defined topic id of N. Note that the pre-defined topic id of 0 is reserved.
 - mqtt.sn.username